Thomas Cavendish's circumnavigation: Aftermath

-Cavendish at the age of twenty eight became the second Englishmen to circumnavigate the globe.
+Cavendish, at the age of twenty-eight, became the second Englishman to circumnavigate the globe.
 The Desire was only the third ship to circumnavigate the globe after the Victoria of Ferdinand Magellan (journey completed by Juan Sebastián Elcano) and the Golden Hind of Francis Drake.
 Cavendish and Drake's reconnaissance work in the East Indies had laid the foundation for further privateering to even more distant zones of conflict.

 Cavendish's voyage was a huge success financially, but more importantly it was a huge propaganda coup.
 The circumnavigation along with the capture of the Spanish galleon Santa Ana, the safe return of the Desire and the recent defeat of the Spanish Armada which had only taken place a few months before was celebrated throughout England and even spurred on other explorers.
 Cavendish himself was the object of wide popular acclaim celebrated in numerous songs and ballads.
 After rest and recuperation the Desire with the crew was then paraded up the River Thames through London, displaying her new sails of blue damask.
 Cavendish was knighted by Queen Elizabeth I who was invited to a dinner aboard the Desire.
 He was also warmly received at court by the Queen and was significantly enriched by the adventure.

 Cavendish's circumnavigation of the globe had been completed in two years and 49 days; nine months faster than Drake, although, like Drake, Cavendish returned with only one of his ships, the Desire with a crew of about 48 men.
 The expedition had suffered some thirty casualties but the survival rate among the crew was 76 percent which was high.